 It is easy to start overthinking.
 Is it too long?
 Not intriguing enough?
 Too generic?
 Should I use emojis?

-1. Subject lines with words that trigger SPAM filters.
+1. Subject lines with words and phrases that trigger SPAM filters.

-The death knell of any email is when it gets caught in a SPAM filter.
+When your email gets caught by SPAM filters because of spam trigger words in your subject line, it is the death knell of it.
 If your email gets caught, the chances that your prospect will open and read your email drops to virtually zero.
+Even worse, your chances of landing in a spam folder significantly increase.

-In this list of email subject lines to avoid, this is the easiest one to implement and can make the biggest difference.
+Keeping in mind this list of words to avoid in subject lines is the easiest approach to follow and can make the most significant difference.

 Not only will it help ensure your emails make it to their destination, but it can help avoid triggering unconscious alarm bells that could make your prospect click away.